-St. Elizabeth’s Medical Center is the Official Hospital, Team Doctor, and Athletic Training and Physical Therapy Partner of the Boston Cannons.
+St. Elizabeth’s Medical Center is the official Sports Medicine Provider and Official Medical Partner of the Boston Cannons

 Dr. Zubiel is a chiropractic physician who specializes in functional anatomy, myofascial release, and sports medicine.
 She obtained her degree in Kinesiology from the University of Massachusetts at Amherst in 2007, where she was a sports medicine intern with the 2006 UMass Men’s Lacrosse team.
 She earned her doctorate degree in 2010, as well as her post-doctoral certification as a Chiropractic Sports physician in 2011, from New York Chiropractic College and completed her internship at Levittown Health Center on Long Island.
 She joined the Sports Medicine team of Khalsa Chiropractic Office in 2010 and practices full-time at their Harvard Square location.
 Dr. Zubiel is a native of Beverly, Massachusetts and currently resides in Boston.

 Julie Nicoletti, Certified Sports Nutritionist, B.S., R.Ph.